mui/material-ui/docs/pages/careers/staff-ui-engineer-base-ui.md

 Depending on the day, you'll:

 - Build UI components with React and TypeScript.
-- Perform code reviews and help to maintain a high-bar for code quality.
+- Perform code reviews and help to maintain a high bar for code quality.
 - Test Base UI components on various devices, browsers, platforms, and screen readers.
 - Research a11y requirements for UI components.
 - Contribute to component API design decisions and architecture.
 - Contribute to Base UI documentation.
 - Help out with community support on GitHub and Discord.

 ## Who we're looking for

 ### Required

 - **Expertise with the modern JavaScript ecosystem**.
 Base UI is built on modern front-end technologies like TypeScript, Node.js, React, Next.js, Webpack, and Babel.
 Working knowledge of these technologies is critical.
 - **Expertise with CSS.** Deep knowledge of the functional aspects of CSS will be required.
 - **Familiarity with a11y requirements.** We are looking for someone familiar with ARIA requirements, who cares about building accessible UI, and wants to make the web a more accessible place.
 - **An eye for detail.** We appreciate people who sweat the details.
 People who go above and beyond to make interfaces fast, accessible, beautiful, and delightful.